stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 The MAVLink implementation is [comprehensively documented](https://uavionix.com/downloads/integration/uAvionix%20Ping%20Integration%20Guide.pdf) by the vendor.

-### inav radar
+### INAV radar

-The following is required by a device wishing to act as a ground node (it either masquerades as an inav FC, or declares itself a GCS)
+The following is required by a device wishing to act as a ground node (it either masquerades as an INAV FC, or declares itself a GCS)

 * Receive and respond to the following MSP data requests:
     * MSP_FC_VARIANT (responding as `INAV` or (from 2021/05/06) `GCS` for generic ground control stations).